AGUJA VOLONQUI (ca. 2200m)

-The ridge north of Cerro Rincon has four distinct granite summits, the three Colmillos, Sur, Central and Norte and the northern most and higher summit called Aguja Volonqui, located before the ridge looses elevation to reach a saddle linking with the Marconi group.
+The ridge north of Cerro Rincon has five distinct granite summits, the three Colmillos, Sur, Central and Norte, a sharp fin like tower called Pizarra Escondida and the northern most and higher summit called Aguja Volonqui.

-The late Hector Vieytes, a renowned Argentine climber and sleeping bag and down jacket manufacturer was a good friend of the first ascentionists and is responsible for the naming of Volonqui.
+The late Hector Vieytes, a renowned Argentine climber and sleeping bag manufacturer, was responsible for naming Volonqui.
 For almost two decades until his death in 1994, Vieytes was the host of many international expeditions when they passed through Buenos Aires heading to Patagonia.
-In 1977, Rab Carrington spent several months in Buenos Aires working with Vieytes.
-When he returned to the UK he used his newly acquired skills to start the company Rab, a very successful clothing and gear company still today.
+In 1977 Rab Carrington, who narrowly missed the first ascent of Volonqui in 1976, spent several months in Buenos Aires working with Vieytes.
+When he returned to the UK he used his newly acquired skills to start the company Rab, a very successful clothing and gear company these days.

 Photos (click to enlarge)

 Aguja Volonqui and Colmillos - east

 Aguja Volonqui - east and south face